jm-merchan/Simple_Boundary_Demo/README.md

 # Boundary Demo

-The content of this demo is the result of Terraforming several of the Boundary and HCP Learn Tutorials with a few additions along the way
+The content of this demo is the result of Terraforming several of the Boundary and HCP Learn Tutorials with a few additions along the way.

+You need an AWS and HCP accounts.

 # 1. Building Vault and Boundary clusters in HCP